haileybee1231/redux-lesson/README.md

     ]
 }

-#npm install, then npm run react-dev, then npm run server-dev
+then npm install, then npm run react-dev, then npm run server-dev